paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 <a id="section-3383"></a>
 ## § 3383.
-Office of the National Counterintelligence Executive
+National Counterintelligence and Security Center
-**(a) Establishment** There shall be an Office of the National Counterintelligence Executive.
+**(a) Establishment** There shall be a National Counterintelligence and Security Center.

-**(b) Head of Office** The National Counterintelligence Executive shall be the head of the Office of the National Counterintelligence Executive.
+**(b) Head of Center** The Director of the National Counterintelligence and Security Center shall be the head of the National Counterintelligence and Security Center.

-**(c) Location of Office** The Office of the National Counterintelligence Executive shall be located in the Office of the Director of National Intelligence.
+**(c) Location of Center** The National Counterintelligence and Security Center shall be located in the Office of the Director of National Intelligence.

-**(d) Functions** Subject to the direction and control of the National Counterintelligence Executive, the functions of the Office of the National Counterintelligence Executive shall be as follows:
+**(d) Functions** Subject to the direction and control of the Director of the National Counterintelligence and Security Center, the functions of the National Counterintelligence and Security Center shall be as follows:

 (1) **National threat identification and prioritization assessment** — Subject to subsection (e), in consultation with appropriate department and agencies of the United States Government, and private sector entities, to produce a strategic planning assessment of the counterintelligence requirements of the United States to be known as the National Threat Identification and Prioritization Assessment.